pipe2442/Tic-Tac-Toe-Ruby/README.md

 - Open the terminal command line.
 - git clone https://github.com/pipe2442/Tic-Tac-Toe-Ruby
 - cd Tic-Tac-Toe-Ruby
-- Enter bin/main to start the game.
+- Enter main on command terminal to start the game.

 ## Instructions
 - Enter your and your partner's name.
 Player 1 is automatically assign 'X' symbol and Player 2 'O' symbol.